hariharasuthan555/NATO-CODE-CONVERSION-TOOL/README.md

    Download the `setup.exe` file from the provided source or from your download location.

 2. **Run the Installer**:
-   - Double-click the `setup.exe` file to start the installation process.
+   - Double-click the `setup.exe` file.
    - If prompted by User Account Control (UAC), click **Yes** to allow the installer to make changes to your device.

 3. **Follow the Setup Wizard**: